italktocomputers/MezeyLinux/README.md

 Mezey GNU/Linux may be for you if you are someone who really wants to understand how the Linux Kernel and the GNU tools that make up a Linux distribution works, or you like the complete flexibility of compiling everything you need to use with the absolute freedom in what goes into your Linux build.

 Mezey GNU/Linux does have its own package manager, but these are just packages I have built for my system.
 If you need software outside of that realm, you need to compile it and install it yourself.
 If that software has dependencies, you need to also compile and install them.
 If you need security updates, you need to join some mailing lists.
-More on the Mezeypkg file format and the Mezeypkg manager later.
+More on the mezeypkg file format and the Mezey package manager later.

 [Back to top](#top)